Skip to main content

 2. Enter your ServiceNow Password (mandatory).

-3. Enter an Instance name (mandatory).
+3. Enter your Instance name (mandatory).

 For more information, refer to the Authentication section.